 Legal Analysis and Solutions for Shareholder Issues

 In connection to the abovementioned Client, Groves Play Structures Ltd, the legal issues in relation to the issuance of share and the right of the shareholders have been discussed in this memorandum in detail.
 This memorandum shall also strive to provide with specific solution in regard to the shareholder’s resolution and whether such shareholder’s resolution is needed in the existing issues of the client herein.
 At the onset, we shall briefly discuss on the concept of shareholder’s resolution as it has been mentioned and categorized under part 13 of the Companies Act, 2006 and then each of the legal issues that has been raised in the given memorandum shall be discussed.
+We understand the complexities involved in such matters and are committed to providing the most comprehensive business dissertation help tailored to your needs.

 FACTS AND INSTRUCTIONS